-“I did not like the ending.”
+“I did not like the end of it.”

 Invisible Cities has come and gone, like an especially memorable thunderstorm.
 The entire process made me quite grateful for my musical “family” in New York— and it truly was a “family” affair.
 Besides Chris, most of the Sleeping Giants were involved: Ted conducted, Jacob was the audio engineer, I played in the orchestra and accompanied rehearsals.
 Laura Grey, Rob’s fiancée, designed the beautiful video projections.
 The list goes on, and of course, everyone is connected to everyone else, as is often the case in such productions.